 Grace Williams

 Grace serves as the director at Big Laurel.
-She lives in the main guest house with her dog, Rosie, and the resident mouser, Tashi.
+She lives in the main guest house with her dog, Rosie.
 Grace first visited Big Laurel in 2010 on the wood chopping trip as a Wheeling Jesuit University student.
-After earning a degree in communications, she joined the Jesuit Volunteer Corps and moved to New Orleans, where she honed her passions for food justice and youth outreach.
-Grace moved from Louisiana back to West Virginia in 2016 to serve as a Notre Dame AmeriCorps member at Big Laurel.
+Grace moved back to West Virginia in 2016 to serve as a Notre Dame AmeriCorps member at Big Laurel.
 She began her role as director in 2018.
-In her free time, you can find Grace cooking, biking, hiking with Rosie, learning guitar, or skating with the Chemical Valley Roller Girls.
+Since then, she has developed new camp and gardening curriculum, implemented social-emotional learning into outdoor education, and doubled the number of student immersion trip groups.
+Grace is completing her Masters in Applied Community Development from Future Generations University.
+She currently serves on the boards of Friends of the Tug Fork River and the WV Mine Wars Museum.
+In her free time, you can find Grace cooking, biking, hiking with Rosie, learning guitar, or skating with the Chemical Valley Roller Derby team.

 Sister Kathy O'Hagan